Everyone needs a PLACE2TALK

 I also work online throughout the UK and abroad.

-MBACP & ACC Registered Counsellor, and Certified Clinical Trauma Professional.
+MBACP & MACC Registered Counsellor, Clinical Trauma Professional, Life and Wellbeing Coach

 Hi I'm Kay,